DavidGordiienko/odin-recipes/README.md

 # odin-recipes
 A basic project to test the skills I learned from The Odin Project.
+A simple website with some recipes.